 Osaka Station

-Osaka Station serves the Umeda area, which is Osaka’s most popular shopping district.
-Here you can find the Hankyu, Daimaru, Hanshin and Isetan department stores.
+Osaka Station serves the Umeda area, one of Osaka’s busiest shopping and transport districts.
+Here you can find major department stores and shopping complexes such as Hankyu, Daimaru, Hanshin, LUCUA and LUCUA 1100.
 Other popular attractions and shopping areas in Umeda are the Umeda Sky Building, HEP Five, and Grand Front Osaka.
-You can find maps for the Umeda area at the Umeda Connect website and at the Osaka Info website.
+You can find maps and area information for Umeda at the Umeda Connect website.

 Popular Hotels near Osaka Station